National Association Opposed to Woman Suffrage: Georgia Association Opposed to Woman Suffrage

-Prominent Georgia women, Eugenia Dorothy Blount Lamar and Mildred Rutherford, formed the Georgia Association Opposed to Woman Suffrage (GAOWS) in Macon, Georgia in May 1914.
+Prominent Georgia women, Dolly Blount Lamar and Mildred Rutherford, formed the Georgia Association Opposed to Woman Suffrage (GAOWS) in Macon, Georgia in May 1914.
 GAOWS was affiliated with the national group.
 Both Lamar and Rutherford were involved in Confederate memorial work.
 Rutherford's influence with the Confederate daughters of Georgia helped raise the profile of GAOWS and the group quickly grew to 2,000 members.
 For women who supported the idea of the Lost Cause, suffragists represented a change to traditional class and gender roles in the South.
 Anti-suffragists in Georgia linked women's suffrage to the Reconstruction era.
 They were also concerned with keeping power out of the hands of African-American women who were seeking equal rights.
 GAOWS was also concerned with keeping political power out of the hands of poor white women.

 Members of GAOWS testified in front of the Georgia General Assembly against women's suffrage.
 After Georgia rejected the Nineteenth Amendment, Lamar went to other states to campaign against the amendment's ratification.